 … As I peered into the vent from my observation platform, I could see the entire motel room, and to my delight the bathroom was also viewable, together with the sink, commode, and bathtub … After going to the bathroom with the door closed, she in front of the mirror looking at her hair and remarked she was getting grey.
 He was in an argumentative mood and appeared disagreeable with his assignment in Denver.
 The evening passed uneventful until 8.30pm when she finally undressed revealing a beautiful body, slightly plump, but sexually attractive anyway.
 He appeared disinterested when she laid on the bed beside him, and he began smoking one cigarette after another and watching TV …

-Finally after kissing and fondling her, he quickly gained an erection… She had no orgasm and went to the bathroom …
+Finally after kissing and fondling her, he quickly gained an erection, which wasn’t surprising, particularly as she had been playing around with him for most of the evening.
+She had no orgasm and went to the bathroom …

 Conclusion: They are not a happy couple.
 He is too concerned about his position and doesn’t have time for her.
 He is very ignorant of sexual procedure and foreplay despite his college education.
 This is a very undistinguished beginning for my observation laboratory …